DRE2N/erethon-docs/src/content/docs/QuestsXL/actions.md

 ```

 ## stage
 Changes the current stage of a quest or event.
-This is a powerful actin that can be used for branching quests or events.
-For example, you could create a dialogue that gives the player a choice, and depending on the choice, you could set a different stage.
+This is a powerful actin that can be used for branching quests or events. <br>For example, you could create a dialogue that gives the player a choice, and depending on the choice, you could set a different stage.

 ### Parameters: